school-of-ai-angers/rl-arena/README.md

 * data: contains all user data, its subdirectories are mounted inside the multiple containers
 * duel_runner: launch and monitors the duels that are scheduled as part of the tournaments
 * environments: implement the different games
+* example_players: a collect of basic players, mostly used for testing
 * nginx: Nginx webproxy configuration
 * publisher: responsible for pushing public submissions to the repo [rl-arena-public-submissions](https://github.com/school-of-ai-angers/rl-arena-public-submissions)
 * run_duel: given two Docker images and the environment name, runs multiple matches and collect the results